facebook/react/packages/eslint-plugin-react-hooks/README.md

 Please refer to the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) documentation and the [Hooks FAQ](https://reactjs.org/docs/hooks-faq.html#what-exactly-do-the-lint-rules-enforce) to learn more about this rule.

-For feedback about the `exhaustive-deps` rule, please post in [this thread](https://github.com/facebook/react/issues/14920).

 ## License

 MIT